10 reasons the 2022 Hyundai Ioniq 5 is irresistible

 Bitmapped light design - 2022 Hyundai Ioniq 5

 Bitmapped lights.The “parametric pixel” theme to the lighting is fresh and retro—reminding us of 1980s-era motifs while using LEDs to achieve something completely modern.
-The theme weaves through the headlights, taillamps, and side-mirror lamps.
+The theme weaves through the headlights, taillights, and side-mirror lamps.

 post-it area in 2022 Hyundai Ioniq 5

-Post-it notes?
-“A magnetic board just to the left of the digital cluster screen is ideal for posting pictures and notes just like on a refrigerator,” described Hyundai, in a U.S.-spec release for the Ioniq 5.
-We thought Hyundai was joking at first, but you need look no further than this image; and we think it’s a clever analog counterpoint in this tech-focused car.
+Post-it Notes?
+“A magnetic board just to the left of the digital cluster screen is ideal for posting pictures and notes just like on a refrigerator,” Hyundai said in a U.S.-spec release for the Ioniq 5.
+We thought Hyundai was joking at first, but you need look no further than this image; it’s a clever analog counterpoint in this tech-focused car.